danielanywhere/ShopTools/README.md

 ## Our Commitment to Security, Privacy, and Transparency

-With ShopTools, our mission is to provide users with a powerful and efficient tool to enhance their productivity - nothing more, nothing less.
+With ShopTools, our mission is to provide users with a powerful and efficient tool to enhance their productivity, nothing more, nothing less.
 We understand the importance of trust when it comes to using third-party software, and we take this responsibility seriously.